Pennsylvania Fly Fishing 3 min read

 Fly fishing at Hickory Run in Pennsylvania

-Hickory Run is a small tributary of the Lehigh River flows for about five miles through Hickory State Park.
-Located in the Pocono Mountains in Pennsylvania, Hickory Run has long been a favorite spot for anglers.
+Hickory Run is a small tributary of the Lehigh River that flows for about five miles through Hickory State Park.
+Hickory Run has long been a favorite spot for anglers in the Pocono Mountains in Pennsylvania.

 Hickory Run is a PA Class A wild trout stream with a first-rate brook and brown trout population.
-The stream has a catch and release section that is about 1.6 miles long and consists of mostly riffles and runs, with some smaller pools.
+It has a catch-and-release section about 1.6 miles long and consists mostly of riffles and runs, with some smaller pools.

 The upper part of the creek is very tightly enclosed, so you might have some trouble making casts there.
-But the lower section of Hickory Run is about 25 feet in width, so there is plenty of room to spread out.
-Pennsylvania Route 534 crosses the stream above the Catch and Release section.
+But the lower section of Hickory Run is about 25 feet wide, so there is plenty of room to spread out.
+Pennsylvania Route 534 crosses the stream above the catch-and-release section.

 With easy access and plenty of trout to catch, Hickory Run State Park is almost a required entry on any fly fisherman’s bucket list.